 Next, check their production totals by using the National Renewable Energy Lab PVwatts calculator.
 No matter how low the price is, if the annual use number or expected system production number is wrong, what else would be wrong about the deal they are offering?
 Once you’ve checked the math, you can now compare the value.

-Use some logic here, too.
 All of your bids should show about the same number of panels needed.
-Most installers use 300 to 360-watt panels, so we should all be landing at about the same system size – give or take 3-4 panels.
+Most installers use 330 to 400-watt panels, so we should all be landing at about the same system size – give or take 2-4 panels.
 So, if you have 4 bids and 3 of the bids show that you need 24-26 panels, but the last one says they can get the job done with 16 panels and provide the same 100% offset, something doesn’t add up.
 It would be kinda of like a car dealer telling you this little 4 cylinder sedan has the same amount of power in the engine as this giant work truck.
 That’s impossible and it’s impossible for 16 solar panels to create as much energy as 26 solar panels.

 PAYBACK IN YEARS: